This white chicken chili with white beans is hearty and comforting, and perfect for serving on a chilly day.

 If you don’t have cornmeal, you can leave it out.
 The broth will be thinner.

-Cornbread is a great accompaniment to chili.
+Cornbread is a great accompaniment to White Chicken Chili.
 I love the boxed cornbread from Trader Joe’s.
 To jazz it up, add a small can of diced green chiles (drain them before adding).
 The sweetness of the cornbread pairs beautifully with this savory chili.

 Homemade biscuits are also really delicious with chili.
 This recipe for super flaky southern biscuits is a great little baking project on a weekend.